graphdeco-inria/3dlayers/README.md

 ## Visualizing 3D paintings and past painting sessions

-Once you have created a beautiful VR painting, you can inspect it out of VR, directly in the Unity editor:
+Once you have created a beautiful VR painting, you can inspect it out of VR, directly in the Unity editor.
+We also provide the session logs from some of our results, you can download them [here](https://ns.inria.fr/d3/3DLayers/Session_logs.zip), and extract the contents to `Assets/SessionData~`.

 - Open the scene `VisScene`
 - Select the session log to visualize in `Canvas > Layers > Layer Manager`, by specifying `Input File Name`.
 The `File type` should be set to`Latest` or `Session` here